edusouzaxx/basel/kontakt/welcome-en.md

+# Welcome to Basel-Stadt

+People who move to a new place must first reorient themselves, because nothing is the way it used to be.
+This begins with the mostmundane, everyday considerations: where does the rubbish go?But soon somewhat more difficult questions emerge.
+Where do Ihave to register my car?
+Where will my child go to school?
+And whatam I going to do in my free time when I hardly know anyone in mynew home?

 ## 1. Everyday life

 The canton of Basel-Stadt has a modern administration at its disposal which fosters uncomplicated dealings with the inhabitants.